BarisAlbayrakIEEE/lock_free/README.md

 The race condition disappears when there exists a single consumer.
-Hence, the usage of hazard pointers is limited to the SPMC and MPMC configurations and the repository lacks headers for lock-free/linked/hazard solutions with SPSC and MPSC configurations.
+Hence, the usage of hazard pointers is limited to the SPMC and MPMC configurations and the repository SPSC and MPSC configurations do not utilize the hazard pointers.
-For these two configurations refer to lock-free/linked solutions instead.
-Together with Caution 1,
-the list of headers for lock-free/linked solutions are:
-- Concurrent_Stack_LF_Linked_MPSC.hpp                     // same as Concurrent_Stack_LF_Linked_SPSC
-- Concurrent_Stack_LF_Linked_Hazard_MPMC.hpp              // same as Concurrent_Stack_LF_Linked_SPMC
-- Concurrent_Stack_LF_Linked_XX_MPMC.hpp (e.g. ref_count)
-- Concurrent_Stack_LF_Linked_XX_SPMC.hpp (e.g. ref_count)
-3. use stack_LF_Linked_MPMC and stack_LF_Linked_SPMC aliases at the end of this file to get the right specialization of Concurrent_Stack and to achieve the default arguments consistently.
+3. use stack_LF_Linked_MPMC and stack_LF_Linked_SPMC aliases
+at the end of the [header file](Concurrent_Stack_LF_Linked_Hazard_MPMC.hpp) to get the right specialization of Concurrent_Stack and to achieve the default arguments consistently.

 ### 2.3.8.
 TODO <a id='sec238'></a>
 1. Consider exponential backoff for the head node in order to deal with the high CAS contention on the head.